-Founder of the Préville Fine Arts Centre in 1974, Belva Thomas was a leader in cultural and community activism on Montreal’s South Shore.
-To honor the memory of Mrs.Thomas and her work as a celebrated humanitarian, musician, community and social development entrepreneur, we established The Préville Fine Arts Centre Charity Bursary in her name.
+The Préville Fine Arts Centre was founded in1974 by Belva Thomas, who was a leader in cultural and community activism on Montreal’s South Shore.
+To honor the memory of Mrs.Thomas and her work as a celebrated humanitarian, musician and community development entrepreneur, we established The Préville Fine Arts Centre Charity Bursary in her name.

 The Préville Fine Arts Centre Mission Statement

 The Préville Fine Arts Centre is a non-profit, fine arts program focusing on music, art and education in the community of Montreal’s South Shore and beyond.
 Préville offers musical, artistic, science and technology and cultural education to enrich the lives of families and learners of all ages and backgrounds in a bilingual setting.
 We are committed to offering quality, accessible instruction at an affordable price.

 In accordance with our Mission Statement, the Belva Thomas Charity Bursary provides financial assistance to students who would not otherwise have the financial means to attend the Préville Fine Arts Centre.
 The Belva Thomas Charity Bursary aims to give children between the ages of 5-16 who demonstrate financial need, the opportunity to discover, explore, create and inspire others in the areas of music, the arts, science and technology.